 Any student who has a disability that might interfere with his/her ability to take the assessment independently may request special testing accommodations from the Accessibility Coordinator.
-For students who are non-native speakers of the English language may access a variation of the placement test (LOEP) that will determine course placement based on assessed levels of English proficiency.
+Students who are non-native speakers of the English language may be asked to complete a reading assessment in addition to the writing assessment to determine course placement based on level of English proficiency.